dartoon/galight_notebooks/README.md

-# decomprofile_notebooks
+# galight_notebooks
-A collection of notebooks demonstrating how to decomprofile were used.
+A collection of notebooks demonstrating how galight is used.